-is any other Hopf interval and $\xi:I\to<150>H$ is a morphism of commutative Hopf objects, then, by definition the map $g:H\to<150>U$ factoring the codiagonal $\nabla:U+U\to<150>U$ is a weak equivalence.
-As such, there exists an arrow $g':U\to<150>H$ together with an invertible 2-cell $\varphi:g'\circ g\twocell<150>1_{H}$.
+together with $\xi\colon I\to<150>H$ a morphism of commutative Hopf objects.
+Because $g$ is a weak equivalence, there exists an arrow $g'\colon U\to<150>H$ together with an invertible 2-cell $\varphi\colon g'\circ g\twocell<150>1_{H}$.
 Then the vertical composite $(\varphi*a)\cdot(\varphi^{-1}*b)$ in $\EE(U,H)$ is a 2-cell $b\twocell<150>a$ which is, by the fact that $g\xi=i$, the inverse of $\xi$.
-Thus, by Lemma \ref{lemma:J} there exists a canonical extension $\bar{\xi}:J\to<150>H$ of $\xi$ which is easily seen to commute with $[a,b]$ and $g$.
-Additionally, it follows that $\bar{\xi}$ is a morphism of Hopf objects since both $\iota$ and $\xi$ are.
-Finally, uniqueness of $\bar{\xi}$ with these properties is trivial. \end{proof} \end{proposition} Berger and Moerdijk \cite{Berger:AHTO} have shown that the existence of a commutative Hopf interval is one of several conditions which allow one to lift a model structure from a symmetric monoidal closed category $\EE$ to the category of reduced operads over $\EE$. \begin{theorem}[Berger and Moerdijk] If a symmetric monoidal closed category $\EE$ is a monoidal model category such that $\EE$ is cofibrantly generated with cofibrant tensor unit $U$, $\EE/U$ has a symmetric monoidal fibrant replacement functor and $\EE$ possesses a commutative Hopf interval, then there exists a cofibrantly generated model structure on the category of reduced operads in which the weak equivalences and fibrations are ``pointwise''. \end{theorem} Here that the model category is \emph{monoidal} means that the appropriate internal form of the condition from Definition \ref{def:model_cat_cat} is satisfied (cf.~\cite{Hovey:MC}).
-As such, in light of Theorem \ref{theorem:Berger_Moerdijk}, we obtain the following corollary to Proposition \ref{prop:J_hopf}: \begin{corollary} Assume $\EE$ has all small colimits and possesses a representable interval $I$, then when the isofibration model structure is cofibrantly generated there is a model structure on the category of reduced operads over $\EE$ in which the fibrations and weak equivalences are pointwise. \begin{proof} By the fact that all objects in the isofibration model structure are fibrant and Proposition \ref{prop:J_hopf} it remains, in order to be able to apply Theorem \ref{theorem:Berger_Moerdijk}, only to verify that the model structure is monoidal.
-For this, it suffices, by the definition of fibrations in the isofibration model structure, to note that if $f:E\to<150>B$ is a (trivial) fibration, then so is $f_{*}:[X,E]\to<150>[X,B]$ for any object $X$.
-First, that $f_{*}$ is a fibration when $f$ is by the tensor-hom adjunction.
+Thus, by Lemma \ref{lemma:J} there exists a canonical extension $\bar{\xi}\colon J\to<150>H$ of $\xi$ which is a morphism of Hopf objects and commutes with $[a,b]$ and $g$.
+Finally, $\bar{\xi}$ is trivially the canonical map with these properties. \end{proof} \end{proposition} Berger and Moerdijk \cite{Berger:AHTO} have shown that the existence of a commutative Hopf interval is one of several conditions which allow one to lift a model structure from a symmetric monoidal closed category $\EE$ to the category of reduced operads over $\EE$. \begin{theorem}[Berger and Moerdijk] If a symmetric monoidal closed category $\EE$ is a monoidal model category such that $\EE$ is cofibrantly generated with cofibrant tensor unit $U$, $\EE/U$ has a symmetric monoidal fibrant replacement functor and $\EE$ possesses a commutative Hopf interval, then there exists a cofibrantly generated model structure on the category of reduced operads in which the weak equivalences and fibrations are ``pointwise''. \end{theorem} Here that the model category is \emph{monoidal} means that the appropriate internal form of the condition from Definition \ref{def:model_cat_cat} is satisfied (cf.~\cite{Hovey:MC}).
+As such, in light of Theorem \ref{theorem:Berger_Moerdijk}, we obtain the following corollary to Proposition \ref{prop:J_hopf}: \begin{corollary} Assume $\EE$ possesses a representable interval $I$, then when the isofibration model structure is cofibrantly generated there is a model structure on the category of reduced operads over $\EE$ in which the fibrations and weak equivalences are pointwise. \begin{proof} By the fact that all objects in the isofibration model structure are fibrant and Proposition \ref{prop:J_hopf} it remains, in order to be able to apply Theorem \ref{theorem:Berger_Moerdijk}, only to verify that the model structure is monoidal.
+For this, it suffices, by the definition of fibrations in the isofibration model structure, to note that if $f\colon E\to<150>B$ is a (trivial) fibration, then so is $f_{*}\colon [X,E]\to<150>[X,B]$ for any object $X$.
+First, that $f_{*}$ is a fibration when $f$ is follows from the tensor-hom adjunction.
 Next, that $f_{*}$ is an equivalence when $f$ is follows from the fact that the map